Camera rumors in 2024: what cameras are coming, officially and otherwise!

 Panasonic rumors 2024

-Panasonic rumors (Image credit: Panasonic)
+Panasonic rumors (Image credit: Future)

-The Panasonic rumors are still swirling, with the manufacturer having plenty to whisper about when it comes to both full frame mirrorless cameras and Micro Four Thirds cameras
+The Panasonic rumors are still swirling, with the manufacturer having plenty to whisper about when it comes to both full-frame mirrorless cameras and Micro Four Thirds cameras.

-So, what can we expect this year from the first manufacturer to make a mirrorless camera certified by Netflix?
+So, what else can we expect this year from the first manufacturer to make a mirrorless camera certified by Netflix?
 Here are the latest Panasonic rumors…

-Panasonic Lumix S1R II / S2R
+Panasonic Lumix S1R II

 Panasonic Lumix G100 II